 Voluntary and community sector organisations, particularly those working in the field of sexual health, use the statistics to inform their work with local areas.

-More data on annual conceptions, in England and Wales for 2011 are available on the ONS website.
+More data on annual conceptions, in England and Wales (701.5 Kb Excel sheet) for 2012 are available on the ONS website.

 The Vital Statistics: Population and Health Reference Tables provide provisional quarterly and annual conception statistics for England and Wales by age of woman at conception.